lyleps/Kaicas/README.md

 ### Names
-    Names must start with either an upper case or lower case letter.
-They can contain alphanumerics and underscores.
+    Names must start with either an upper case or lower case letter or a sharp.
+They can contain alphanumerics, underscores

 #### Examples
      alpha
      Alpha
      beta_1
      DeLtA1A_2
+     \#e
+     \#pi

 ### Numbers
     Numbers must start with an alphanumeric.
 They can contain